All Episodes

 He doesn't say that we're heading to martial law.

-It's really a house built on sex.
+It's really a house built on sand, but the sand is Alex's imaginary sand.

 jordan holmes

-It's like he's mistaking crossing the Rubicon for the military-industrial complex.
+I mean, it is like he's like he's mistaking crossing the Rubicon for the military-industrial complex.

-That's how it worked, right?
+That's how it worked.

 dan friesen

-Well, the real problem was that he couldn't get a job at the Gap.
+Well, the real problem was that he couldn't get a job at the gap.

 dan friesen

-So, yeah, I just think it's interesting that you have these things that are really foundational and bottom of the base, the keystone type ideas, like the military-industrial complex.
+So, yeah, I just think it's interesting that you have these things that are really foundational and bottom of the base, the Keystone type ideas, like the military-industrial complex.

-And he's able to give a concise answer instead of rambling, basically lies about Eisenhower's speech.
+And he's able to give a concise answer instead of rambling basically lies about Eisenhower's speech.

 That shouldn't be necessary.